Neighbours: 1985–1990s

 Neighbours initially struggled to attract high ratings, leading to its cancellation by Seven Network.
 Upon its NetworkTen debut it initially attracted low ratings, so the Network worked hard to publicise the series.
 Ten's publicity drive was designed to promote the show in a star-focused campaign recalling that of the Hollywood star system where stars were packaged to feed into a fan culture.
 This paid off, and by the end of 1987, ratings had improved for the show.
 The episode featuring Scott and Charlene's wedding achieved the highest ever ratings for Neighbours, and it became one of the highest rating soap episodes ever in Australia.
 The same episode attracted 19.6 million viewers when it was aired in the United Kingdom - more than the entire population of Australia at the time.

 By the early 1990s, Australian audiences had decreased, although viewing figures had recovered slightly by the end of the decade.
-In 1992, due to the decline in ratings, producers overhauled the show to win back viewers.
+In 1992, owing to the decline in ratings, producers overhauled the show to win back viewers.
 They brought in more "fresh-faced teens", moved out older characters and gave some of their parent characters "un-neighborly[sic] subplots".
 Executive producer Ian Bradley said the changes were an attempt to return to the show's original concept.
 In 1994, Di Stanley and Caron James of TV Week reported that Neighbours would be concentrating on "a younger, livelier look with six regular characters under the age of 18" and a new "brat pack" was created in a bid to generate interest.

 In 1996, Kimberley Davies, who played Annalise Hartman, quit the series.
 Then Caroline Gillmer fell ill and her character Cheryl Stark was temporarily recast with former Prisoner actress Colette Mann.
 This made producers nervous that viewing figures might decrease, so they implemented a series of plots to keep viewers interested.
 These included a cameo from Clive James and an explosion, which destroyed the doctor's surgery in the Lassiter's complex.